getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 The first top-level span is the transaction span, which encompasses all other spans within the transaction.

-**Zooming In On a Transaction:**
+**Zooming In on a Transaction:**

-Click and drag your mouse cursor across the minimap.
-You can adjust the window selection by dragging the handlebars.
+As displayed in the Discover span screenshot above, you can click and drag your mouse cursor across the minimap (top of the span view).
+You can also adjust the window selection by dragging the handlebars (black dashed lines).

 **Missing Instrumentation:**